nrkravikumar/Mulesoft-Fst/README.md

 # Day-12[30-07-2024]:
   - Different Error Level Ways Overview, Flow Level and Global Level error handlers with sample example on it

+# Day-13[01-08-2024]:
+  - Component Level Error Handler with sample example on it
+  - Error Handlers with different scenarios example on each